 The city was founded by Vikings in 812 and is a place full of contrasts.
 You’ll see charming Georgian townhouses as well as striking street art, and modern structures like the Living Bridge, Ireland’s longest footbridge.

 We hope we’ve inspired you to explore the Emerald Isle and visit these places for yourself.
-Check out our travel guide to learn more about Ireland.
+Take your pick from self-drive tours of Ireland, or check out our travel guide to learn more about the country.

 And if you are curious about visiting Ireland, don’t hesitate to get in touch.
 Our friendly travel experts will help make your dream trip to Ireland a reality!